Lupin3000/Raspberry-PI-Tutorials/Goodies/BashMonitorMode/readme.md

-# Python Access Point Scan (Scapy)
+# Bash Monitor Mode

-With Python, you can also evaluate beacons and  probe responses.
-All you need is the Scapy library, and some Python code.
-I developed this Python script for my own access point analysis.
-If you like it, you can freely use it and further develop it.
-In addition, there is also a small [bash script](../BashMonitorMode) which helps you to set the monitor mode for the respective interface.
+With a small Bash script, you can save time to set your Wi-Fi interfaces into Monitor Mode.

 ## Objective

-The aim of this tutorial is to analyse Wi-Fi access points with Python Scapy.
+The aim of this tutorial is to set the Wi-Fi interface into Monitor Mode.

 ## Install needed and/or optional packages